After Prince's death, police found pills in suitcase, vitamin bottles

 The court documents detail investigators' efforts to obtain cellphone and Internet records after Prince was found dead April 21 at his Paisley Park estate in Minnesota.

-The warrants say that controlled substances were found in different parts if the Paisley Park complex, often in vitamin bottles.
-Some were in a suitcase labeled with a Prince alias, Peter Bravestrong, along with handwritten lyrics to "U Got the Look."
+The warrants say that controlled substances were found in different parts of the Paisley Park complex, often in vitamin bottles.
+Some were in a suitcase labeled with a Prince alias, Peter Bravestrong, along with a page of handwritten lyrics to the 1987 hit "U Got the Look."

 Several medications were prescribed to Prince under the name of Kirk Johnson, his longtime bodyguard, assistant and personal friend, the warrants show.

+Schulenberg told investigators he put it in Johnson's name "for Prince's privacy," one warrant says.
+An attorney for the doctor, however, said in a statement that he "never directly prescribed opioids to Prince, nor did he ever prescribe opioids to any other person with the intent that they would be given to Prince."

-In the suitcase next to Prince's bed, detectives found at least two bottles with pills prescribed under Johnson's name: the anti-nausea drug ondansetron hydrochloride in a Vitamin D bottle, and the painkiller Percocet in a bottle labeled ondansetron.
-Schulenberg had prescribed those on April 7.
+In the suitcase next to Prince's bed, detectives found at least two bottles with pills prescribed by Schulenberg under Johnson's name on April 7: the anti-nausea drug ondansetron hydrochloride in a Vitamin D bottle, and the painkiller Percocet in a bottle labeled ondansetron.

 The day before Prince's death, Schulenberg prescribed three drugs for him: clonidine, which is used to treat high blood pressure and attention deficit disorder, and the anti-anxiety agents Valium and hydroxyzine pamoate.
 Johnson picked them up from the pharmacy and claimed it was the "first time he had ever done something like that for Prince."